23Tarandeep57/Mine-Safety-Analysis/README.md

 ---

-## 🧭 Summary (In Brief)

-**MineGuard AI** automates the entire mine safety intelligence pipeline — from **data collection and structuring** to **semantic enrichment, analysis, and alert generation**.
-It uses a **multi-agent architecture** with AI-driven reasoning and natural language querying to provide **real-time situational awareness** and **predictive insights** for accident prevention.

-**In essence:**
-> MineGuard AI reads, understands, retrieve and analyzes every mine accident report and generate solutions to prevent accidents — so humans can focus on saving lives, not parsing data.

----

 ## 🧭 Summary

 **MineGuard AI** automates the entire mine safety intelligence pipeline — from **data collection and structuring** to **semantic enrichment, analysis, and alert generation**.